The Mental Health Solution . com

 Always walk wisely.
 Learn from your mistakes.

-Third: Assertiveness, when called for, is important.
+Second: Assertiveness, when called for, is important.

 "Peace I leave with you; My [own] peace I now give and bequeath to you.
 Not as the world gives do I give to you.
 Do not let your hearts be troubled, neither let them be afraid.
 [Stop allowing yourselves to be agitated and disturbed; and do not permit yourselves to be fearful and intimidated and cowardly and unsettled.]" {John 14:27 AMPC}